evmos/docs/docs/develop/smart-contracts/evm-extensions/staking.md

     MSG_CANCEL_UNDELEGATION
 ];

-/// @dev Approves all staking transactions with the maximum amount of tokens.
+/// @dev Approves this smart contract to perform all staking transactions with the maximum amount of tokens on behalf of the transaction signer.
 /// @dev This creates a Cosmos Authorization Grant for the given methods.
 /// @dev This emits an Approval event. function approveAllStakingMethodsWithMaxAmount() public {
     bool success = STAKING_CONTRACT.approve(
-        msg.sender,
+        address(this),
         type(uint256).max,
         stakingMethods
     );